Federal regulations act as a hidden tax on the economy.

 I support ADA.
 As the mother of a child who is profoundly disabled, I understand the need for accessibility for all of our citizens.
 But there is a real cost to small businesses, seen and unseen, and to provide the stability they need to survive in an already challenging environment, we need to make the regulatory burden on small businesses easier, not harder.

-Frankly, Democrats like Dianne Feinstein don`t understand the average small business owner.
+Frankly, Democrats don`t understand the average small business owner.
 They actually think they`re doing them a favor by promising "fairness" and "opportunity."
-What Washington elites like Feinstein misunderstand most is that it`s not about what job creators want – it`s what they don`t want.
+What Washington elites misunderstand most is that it`s not about what job creators want – it`s what they don`t want.

 Business owners don`t want special favors or breaks.
 They just want the government to leave them alone.